Policy variations

 Travel and accommodation allowance

-The requirement that the eligible healthcare service that the policyholder or dependant needs is not “available” in their hometown or city means there are no health services providers who provide the eligible healthcare service in that person’s hometown or city, or the health services providers located in that person’s hometown or city are not accepting new patients.
+Under the travel and accommodation allowance terms and conditions, the requirement that the eligible healthcare service that the policyholder or dependant needs is not “available” in their hometown or city means there are no health services providers who provide the eligible healthcare service in that person’s hometown or city, or the health services providers located in that person’s hometown or city are not accepting new patients.
 Wait times to see a health services provider are not considered in determining whether an eligible healthcare service is available in the person’s hometown or city.

 Prognostic gene testing for breast cancer